395t/coding-assignment-week-6-seq-1/README.md

 | IWSLT2017 Italian to English | valid | 2.2937 | 1.9187 | 1.6754 |
 | | test | 2.3136 | **2.3142** | 1.6200 |

-Here's a table of the BLEU scores for each model's best run:
+Here's a table of the BLEU scores for each model's best run (measured by BLEU on validation):

 | Dataset | Dataset Split | tanh (20 Epochs) | GRU (50 Epochs) | LSTM (50 Epochs) |
 |---------|---------------|------|-----|------|